Action Team for Partnerships

 Meet some schools’ Action Teams for Partnerships

-Each year, NNPS presents Partnership School Awards to schools and their ATPs for outstanding and continuous work on partnerships.
-Read some of their stories here.
+For many years, NNPS presented Partnership School Awards to schools and their ATPs for outstanding and continuous work on partnerships.
+Read about some past years’ winners here.

 For more information, answers to questions about organizing an effective ATP, and tools for ATPs to conduct their work, see Chapter 3, “Taking an Action Team Approach” in the NNPS handbook: Epstein, et al. (2002), School Family, and Community Partnerships, Your Handbook for Action (2nd ed.)
 Thousand Oaks, CA: Corwin Press.